 The National AIDS Program has been using mass media campaigns to expose high proportions of its target population to health HIV awareness messages.
 In addition to the traditional awareness raising methods of publishing, TV, radio and events; NAP started putting more effort into targeting social media channels like YouTube, Twitter, and Facebook.
-During the World AIDS Day campaign in 2013, NAP launched its website and developed a mobile application to disseminate HIV/AIDS related information.
+NAP launched its website and developed a mobile application to disseminate HIV/AIDS related information.
 In a very short time, website attracted more than 55,000 visitors.